People's Liberation Army, Nepal: Size

 According to UNMIN, the PLA had around 19,600 confirmed fighters residing in different cantonments at the end of the war with the ones who were found to be unqualified during the verification process have been removed from the cantonments under an agreement with UNMIN (United Nations Mission in Nepal) personnel, the Nepalese government and the party.
+In a 2006 Reuters report, a Maoist commander claimed they had 36,000 soldiers.